tedneward/Azgaarnoth/Races/Humans/Making.md

 # Mark of Making
 The Mark of Making guides its bearer through any act of creation.
-The bearer of the mark can mend broken things with a touch, and always has a minor magic item they’ve been working on.
+The bearer of the mark can mend broken things with a touch, and always has a minor magic item they've been working on.
 An artificer or a wizard will get the most out of the mark, but anyone can find a use for an enchanted blade.

 ### Traits
 The Mark of Making only manifests on humans.
-If your character has the Mark of Making, these traits replace the human’s Ability Score Increase trait given in the Player’s Handbook.
+If your character has the Mark of Making, these traits replace the human's Ability Score Increase trait given in the Player's Handbook.

 **Ability Score Increase**.
 Your Intelligence and Dexterity scores increase by 1.
 Increase either Intelligence or Dexterity by an additional 1 point.

-**Artisan’s Intuition**.
-When you make an ability check with artisan’s tools, roll 1d4 and add it to the result.
+**Artisan's Intuition**.
+When you make an ability check with artisan's tools, roll 1d4 and add it to the result.

-**Maker’s Gift**.
+**Maker's Gift**.
 You know the cantrip [mending](../Magic/Spells/mending.md).
-You gain proficiency with one type of artisan’s tools.
+You gain proficiency with one type of artisan's tools.

 **Magecraft**.
 You can create a temporary magic item out of common materials.
 Choose a cantrip from the spell list below.
 Describe the item connected to it.
 As long as you possess the item, you know that cantrip.
 At the end of a long rest, you can replace this with a new item and select a new cantrip from the list.
 Intelligence is your spellcasting ability for these cantrips.